Mohammad Reza Pahlavi

-As political unrest grew throughout Iran in the late 1970s, the Shah's position was made untenable by the Cinema Rex fire and the Jaleh Square massacre.
+As political unrest grew throughout Iran in the late 1970s, sparked in part by the "Iran and Red and Black Colonization" newspaper article, the Shah's position was made untenable by the Cinema Rex fire and the Jaleh Square massacre.
 The 1979 Guadeloupe Conference saw his Western allies state that there was no feasible way to save the Iranian monarchy from being overthrown.
 The Shah ultimately left Iran for exile in January 1979.
 Although he had told some Western contemporaries that he would rather leave the country than fire on his own people, estimates for the total number of deaths during the Islamic Revolution range from 540 to 2,000 (figures of independent studies) to 60,000 (figures of the Islamic government).
-After formally abolishing the Iranian monarchy, Shia Islamist cleric Ayatollah Ruhollah Khomeini assumed leadership as the Supreme Leader of Iran.
-Mohammad Reza Shah died in exile in Egypt, where he had been granted political asylum by Egyptian president Anwar Sadat, and his son Reza Pahlavi declared himself the new Shah of Iran in exile.
+After formally abolishing the Iranian monarchy, Shia Islamist cleric Ayatollah Ruhollah Khomeini assumed leadership as the supreme leader of Iran.
+Pahlavi died in exile in Egypt, where he had been granted political asylum by Egyptian president Anwar Sadat.

+The legacy of Mohammad Reza Shah Pahlavi is divisive.
+Pahlavi has been characterized as a pro-western dictator.
+Pahlavi's government has been accused of widespread human rights violations, including the frequent use of torture.
+He remains widely credited with the modernisation of the Iranian economy in the late 20th century, although the perceived economic benefits were not distributed evenly.